jvparidon/mixedmodels-in-r/mixedmodels_in_r.md

-sometimes break backward compatibility by e.g. removing features, but `MixedModels.jl` uses semantic versioning, meaning that if large, breaking changes are introduced, the developers will change the major version number (e.g. if they are currently at v1.4.2, a breaking change means they will go to v2.0.0) making it easy to see these changes coming and revert to a compatible version, if necessary.
+sometimes break backward compatibility by e.g. removing features, but `MixedModels.jl` uses semantic versioning, meaning that if large, breaking changes are introduced, the developers will change the major version number (e.g. if they are currently at v4.8.0, a major breaking change means they will go to v5.0.0) making it easy to see these changes coming and revert to a compatible version, if necessary.

 That said, `MixedModels.jl` is not an experimental package; several companies use it commercially, so reliability is important and the